jenkinsci/docker-traceability-plugin/README.md

 The plugin does not support an automatic polling of events from external Docker servers.
 The events should be submitted by external clients or other Jenkins plugins.

 **Warning!** Currently the plugin accepts the info for previously registered fingerprints only.
 Other submissions will be ignored.
-Initial image records should be created by other plugins using (see [Integrations][#Integrations])
+Initial image records should be created by other plugins using (see [Integrations](#Integrations))

 From external items using REST API
 -----